-1) Assuming that just because something is gluten-free, that it is also
+1) Assuming that just because something is gluten-free, it is also healthy

-It is easy when you are following a gluten-free diet to assume that “gluten-free” is essentially another way of saying “this is healthy for you,” but rest assured that it is not.
-Just because something is gluten-free does not mean that you can just indulge in it whenever you want.
+It is easy when you are following this diet to assume that “gluten-free” is essentially another way of saying “this is healthy for you,” but rest assured that it is not.
+Just because something is does have gluten does not mean that you can just indulge in it whenever you want.
 When following a gluten-free diet, you should still be focused on cutting calories, eating vegetables, fruits, and low-fat proteins; just like you would be on a regular diet.

 The way to avoid this is to simply realize that a gluten-free diet is just like every other diet.
 You need to count calories and you need to watch what you eat.
 Do not get into the habit of eating things just because they are labeled as “glutenfree.”
 If you plan on trying to lose weight while following a gluten-free diet, then you should also be using some sort of aid to help you keep track of things like calories and fat.